WALK THE YARD

 Hesutu’s mind was a hornet’s nest, but this time his watching Spirit was calm and knew what to do without thinking.

 Hesutu stood three feet away from Honon.
-Hesutu, still holding his beer bottle, stretched out his arms and took the two steps toward Honan to embrace him, saying, “I love you, my brother,” but Honon was alarmed and he drew his knife and thrust it up into Hesutu’s side.
+Hesutu, still holding his beer bottle, stretched out his arms and took the two steps, one yard, toward Honan to embrace him, saying, “I love you, my brother,” but Honon was alarmed and he drew his knife and thrust it up into Hesutu’s side.

 The sound of the world stopped.
 Both feuding factions in the bar froze.
 Hesutu turned and stumbled out the door without a word.
 He made it a few more yards and then he collapsed onto his back.
 In a brilliant painless awareness he saw above himself upon the highest tree branch the White Crow.